-Here's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make extra payments that apply toward your loan principal.
-Borrowers use different methods to meet this goal.
-Making one extra full payment once a year is probably the easiest to keep track of.
-If you can't pay an additional whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
-Finally, you can commit to paying a half payment every two weeks.
-These options differ slightly in lowering the total interest paid and reducing payback length, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.
+There's a trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments which apply toward the principal.
+Borrowers make this happen in several ways.
+Making one additional payment once every year may be the easiest to arrange.
+If you can't afford to pay an extra whole payment in one month, you can divide that payment by 12 and pay that additional amount monthly.
+Finally, you can pay a half payment every two weeks.
+Each of these options yields different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.